Morriz/itsUP/README.md

 docker compose exec crowdsec cscli bouncers add crowdsecBouncer
 ```

-Put the resulting api key in the plugin configuration in `db.yml` and apply with `bin/apply.py`.
+Put the resulting api key in the `plugins.crowdsec.apikey` configuration in `db.yml` and apply with `bin/apply.py`.
 Crowdsec is now running and wired up, but does not use any blocklists yet.
 Those can be managed manually, but preferable is to become part of the community by creating an account with CrowdSec to get access and contribute to the community blocklists, as well as view results in your account's dashboards.

 **Step 2: connect your instance with the CrowdSec console**